Mr-codehunter/Email-Guidelines/docs/index.md

 ## No ATTACHMENTS!!
 + Attachments to e-mail sent to mailing list is **BAD**

-## Don't send Social networking sites/Birthday invites
+## Don't send Social Networking sites/Birthday invites

+## Add Sign Dash
++ Through Sign Dash you can tell your name and provide your personal profile and also you can write what's on your mind that you want to share to everyone else.